...

 Partitioning is perfect for large tables with heavy read/write operations.
 Use it to:

-• improve query performance by limiting scanned data
+• Improve query performance by limiting scanned data

-• efficiently manage and archive old data
+• Efficiently manage and archive old data

-• perform tasks like index rebuilds and data backups without affecting the entire table
+• Perform tasks like index rebuilds and data backups without affecting the entire table

 1. Create Filegroups: Set up filegroups for storing partitions